-Once you have enabled macros, you will see the first page of an Excel workbook.
+Having enabled macros, you will see the first page of an Excel workbook.
 The entire analysis resides in this one workbook file.
 The workbook is a collection of worksheets that have been bound together.
 Each sheet has a specific purpose and you "turn" the page to move from one part of the analysis to another.